cooscoos/news_reader/README.md

 ## How do I use this?

-Download the repo, then follow instructions for your OS.
+Download the repo, then compile in Rust, or follow instructions below for your OS.

 ### Linux
 * In terminal, navigate to `/run